 Development of New Digital Content

-The Office of Digital Access seeks to promote and enable development workflows that integrate accessibility throughout the project lifecycle.
+The Digital Accessibility Coordinator seeks to promote and enable development workflows that integrate accessibility throughout the project lifecycle.

-We recommend that content owners create a plan to integrate the Universal Design framework and methodology along with the WCAG 2.0 Level AA guidelines in the development of digital content.
-Training is provided through the Digital Access office and other units throughout campus.
+We recommend that content owners create a plan to integrate the Universal Design framework and methodology along with the WCAG 2.1 Level AA guidelines in the development of digital content.
+Training is provided through the Digital Accessibility Coordinator and other units throughout campus.

 Remediation of Existing Digital Content

-The Office of Digital Access recommends that campus units prepare plans to address digital accessibility guidelines.
-Information, support, and training are provided by the Office of Digital Access.
+We recommend that campus units prepare plans to address digital accessibility guidelines.
+Information, support, and training are provided by the Digital Accessibility Coordinator.

 The recommended path to digital accessibility may include the following tasks: